NethServer/nethsecurity-docs/objects.rst

 Benefits of using domain sets:

-- simplifies management of rules based on web addresses
+- simplify management of rules based on web addresses
-- automatically handles IP address changes of websites
+- automatically handle IP address changes of websites
-- reduces the need for manual updates to firewall rules
+- reduce the need for manual updates to firewall rules
-- provides a more intuitive way to control access to web-based services
+- provide a more intuitive way to control access to web-based services

 When to use domain sets: